-BlackBerry selling unlocked Q10 and Z10 units directly to consumersAlex Wagner - Deputy Managing Editor, News Desk
+BlackBerry selling unlocked Q10 and Z10 units directly to consumersAlex Wagner - Editorial Director of News and Content

 Most wireless subscribers in the U.S. are accustomed to buying subsidized hardware from their carrier every couple of years, but there are some folks that prefer the freedom of buying unlocked, contract-free phones, even if they typically cost a few hundred dollars more.
 It's always good to see manufacturers like Sony support the latter group by selling unlocked hardware direct to consumers, and today we can add another name to the list of device makers that cater to the commitment-free crowd.